-This book offers an accessible and timely analysis of the 'War on Terror', based on an innovative approach to a broad range of theoretical and empirical research.
-It uses 'gendered orientalism' as a lens through which to read the relationship between the George W. Bush administration, gendered and racialized military intervention, and global politics.
+This book offers an accessible, timely analysis of the 'War on Terror' using a broad range of theoretical and empirical research.
+It uses 'gendered orientalism' as a lens through which to read the relationship between the Bush administration, gendered and racialized military intervention, and global politics.
+It draws upon poststructural an

 We publiceren alleen reviews die voldoen aan de voorwaarden voor reviews.
 Bekijk onze voorwaarden voor reviews.